 First and foremost, we’re here to help.
 We want you to know we’re making every effort to stay on top of current and recent developments about Coronavirus (COVID-19).
 Any updates we have will continue to be included in this article.
 Please see below for the latest Coronavirus updates related to your Earnest loan:

 What can I do if I’m experiencing financial hardship or I anticipate that I will have a financial hardship in making my upcoming loan payments?

-The short-term forbearance will not count against your hardship forbearance time.
-During this time, you will not be responsible for making payments but interest will continue to accrue.
+The short-term forbearance will not count against your hardship forbearance benefit.
+During this time, you will not be responsible for making payments, but interest will continue to accrue.
 At the end of the short-term forbearance, unpaid interest will not be capitalized (added to your outstanding principal balance).

 Other programs that may assist you

 - Short Term Interest Only Program - This program will allow you to make a lower (interest only) payment on your loan for up to 90 days.
 Your monthly payment will be lowered to an interest-only amount for up to 3 months.
 This will prevent the post-program monthly payment from significantly rising by extending the terms of their loan by the same number of months (3).
 Making a payment, even a reduced one, is always the best thing long-term as interest continues to accrue.
 Forbearance will ease the burden of required payments, but making some payments still saves money in the long run.
 Beginning October 1, 2021, clients may be able to utilize this program for a maximum amount of 18 months.